quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID:

-: If the Connection ID Flag is set, a connection ID occupies octets 1 through 8 of the packet.
+: If the Omit Connection ID Flag is not set, a connection ID occupies octets 1 through 8 of the packet.
 See {{connection-id}} for more details.

 Packet Number: